 My great-grandparents in rural Ohio used canning, salt-curing and smoking techniques to make sure there was enough food to last the winter months.
 There weren’t many other options.

 But I must admit that fermentation has always been a little scary for me.
-The idea of encouraging bacterial growth – something most of us who love to cook do anything and everything to prevent–seemed off-putting.
-As I began to learn more about the synergies between us and our micro-organism friends, though, my curiosity only grew.
+The idea of encouraging bacterial growth – something most of us who love to cook do anything and everything to prevent–seemed a little off-putting.
+But my curiosity only began to grow as I learned more about our helpful friends: microorganisms.

-After receiving a fermenting crock (Amazon Associate Link) and a copy of “The Art of Fermentation” (Amazon Associate Link) for Christmas, I promptly got to work.
-Following author Sandor Ellix Katz’s extremely loose guidelines for fermenting sauerkraut, Sunday afternoon I filled my crock with lightly-salted shredded cabbage, topped it with water, placed the weight stones and lid on top, and walked away.
+After receiving a fermenting crock and a copy of “The Art of Fermentation” (Amazon Associate Link) for Christmas, I promptly got to work.
+Following author Sandor Ellix Katz’s extremely loose guidelines for fermenting sauerkraut, on Sunday afternoon I filled my crock with lightly-salted shredded cabbage, topped it with water, placed the weight stones and lid on top, and walked away.

 Everyone seems to have a slightly different method for fermenting since there are an infinite number of spice + vegetable + flavoring combinations.
 I haven’t even tasted the first bite yet, and I’m already thinking about what to ferment next.

 Happy 2016, dear friends!
 As some of you may know, I’m in the process of writing a book on self-care, and I’m excitedly anticipating an early 2016 launch, but in the meantime I’ll be previewing some of the contents during this leap year’s 366 Days of Self-Care challenge.